Private car transfer from Rome to Naples

 Whatever route you take from the eternal city (Rome) to Napoli (Naples), be sure to pack well and be early – even if things run late.
 Vacations are always a little unpredictable, so it’s better to be safe than scattered.

 No road trip would be complete without immersing yourself in the local culture and cuisine.
-For pizza fanatics, you can even plan your road trip to stop at some of the best pizza joints along the way.
+Pizza fanatics can even plan their road trips to stop at some of the best pizza joints along the way.
 Here are some of the most popular:

 Rome has some of the worst traffic in the world, so time your departure to avoid the heavy congestion from 7:00-10:00 AM.
-And Naples, as the third-largest city in Italy, similarly sees heavy rush hour traffic, so expect to be slowed down if you’re arriving between 5:00-7:00 PM.
+Naples, as the third-largest city in Italy, similarly sees heavy rush hour traffic, so expect to be slowed down if you’re arriving between 5:00 and 7:00 PM.

 Need help deciding how to get from Rome to Naples?
 Here’s the breakdown of your options: